BNasmith/PTForsyth/PTFWorkofChrist.md

 a new departure in the history of ethical civilisa- tion, by the introduction of an exalted morality.
-If that was what He came with, He brought much less than the conscience needs ; and on countless points He has left us without guidance to-day.
+If that was what He came with, He brought much less than the conscience needs; and on countless points He has left us without guidance to-day.
 Nor was He simply a great new departure in the. history of religious ideas.
 He did much more